regidias2006/googlechartsofflinev51/README.md

 # Google Charts Version 51 - 08/2022

-This project was extracted from Google Charts Version 51, this repositore not have any support from Google Team, if is necessary any atualization you can clone this repo and apply the new features.
+This project was extracted from Google Charts Version 51, this repository not have any support from Google Team, if is necessary any actualization you can clone this repo and apply the new features.

 ## Autores